Finding a Donor

 A translant using blood stem cells from an umbilical cord is also an option for many patients and is sometimes the preferred option, particularly for children.
 Cord blood units do not need to match the patient's HLA type as closely as bone marrow or peripheral blood stem cells from an adult donor.
 They can also be made available more quickly for transplant, since they have already been collected and stored for later use.

 If you are having difficulty finding a matched related or unrelated donor and must proceed to transplant quickly, your doctor may suggest a haploidentical transplant.
 This is a transplant from a related donor, such as one of your parents or your child, who only half matches your HLA type.
-The risk of complications is greater with a haploidentical transplant than with a transplant using blood stem cells from a well-matched donor, but is sometimes the patient's only viable option.
+Historically, the risk of complications is greater with a haploidentical transplant than with a transplant using blood stem cells from a well-matched donor, but new techniques are being developed to improve the safety of this procedure.

 Donor Search Costs

 Depending on your insurance plan, the donor search and testing may or may not be a covered expense.
 If it is not covered, the transplant center may ask you to pay for these services prior to proceeding to transplant.

 Be the Match has a Search Assistance Fund to help patients with search costs if their insurance plan does not adequately cover this expense.
 Patients must be planning a transplant at a Be the Match affiliated transplant center.
 The transplant center search coordinator or financial representative will initate the request for these funds.
 Patients can get more information about this program by contacting a Be the Match patient services coordinator at 888-999-6743.

 Although HLA type is the most important consideration when choosing a suitable donor, your doctor will also take other factors into consideration such as the donor's age, gender, and prior exposure to the cytomegalovirus virus